 This factsheet summarizes the core messages of the flagship report ‘Our Common Digital Future’.
 The report makes it clear that sustainability strategies and concepts must be fundamentally further developed in the Digital Age.

 Germany should build upon the Green Deal announced by EU Commission President Ursula von der Leyen and work towards a close integration of digital change and sustainability.
 To this end the WBGU presents cornerstones of a European way to a common digital future.

 A major technical revolution is underway.
 Who gives it direction and purpose?
 Which goals does it serve?
 This is an invitation.

-Global digital change should be designed to support the implementation of the 2030 Agenda with its Sustainable Development Goals (SDGs).
-Up to now, hopes that digitalization would make a contribution to achieving these goals has not materialized.
-Only if digital change and the Transformation towards Sustainability are constructively interlinked can we make progress with environmental protection, climate-change mitigation and human development.
+Up to now, hopes that digitalization would make a contribution to achieving the goals of the 2030 Agenda has not materialized.
+Only if digital change and Sustainability are constructively interlinked can we make progress with environmental protection, climate-change mitigation and human development.